JonathanReeve/sops/master-report.md

  Inoculation is a long-term method for fighting against hate speech that takes some time.
 It involves instilling values in a society that oppose hate speech, and deals especially with building the social-psychological tools necessary so that groups of people don't fall victim to the pressures of engaging in hate speech or being incited by it.
 An example of a group that deals with Inoculation is Radio la Benevolencija (RLB) a dutch nonprofit that produces entertainment for countries in central africa that deals with the psychology underlying incitement to hate and violence.[Citron and Norton](http://web.a.ebscohost.com.ezproxy.cul.columbia.edu/ehost/pdfviewer/pdfviewer?vid=1&sid=1c840371-b7ff-4ba7-a74e-8848b5bae30a%40sessionmgr4008) suggest that internet intermediaries and society at large  (especially public schools) play a stronger role in fostering digital citizenship in attempt to inncoulate hate speech.

+For an extensive list of organizaitons dealing with online abuse see Heartmob's [Supportive Organizations](https://iheartmob.org/resources/supportive_organizations) resource.

 ### Initiatives by Social Media Platforms